EchoTeam/rebar-templates/MAKE.md

 Generates a release target system and runs the project.
 For development environment only.
 You can set `ECHO_DEPS_DIR` environment variable to specify external deps directory.
 If the variable is defined, `make run` will be using this directory to work with deps and not the one inside the project (`deps` directory).
 It is useful when you are actively developing some deps.
 Do not change `deps` directory inside the project manually.
 The directory may be wiped out at any monent.

-## make upgrade-from
+## make upgrade

-Generates an Erlang release upgrade of the current git HEAD upon what is currently in `rel/{service_name}` directory.
+Generates an Erlang release upgrade upon what is currently in `rel/{service_name}` directory.
 For development environment only.
 A use case might be as shown below:
- * `make target`
+ * `make target` (it will generate `rel/{service_name}` directory)
- * change some files or just checkout a specific git revision
+ * checkout a specific past git revision
- * make
- * make sure that `rel/reltool.config` contains updated release version; keep in mind that the the file is generated so (you can replace `RELVSN` in `rel/reltool.config.in` with some version manually)
  * `make upgrade`

-You can find the upgrade in `rel/{service_name}/
+You can find the upgrade in `rel/{service_name}_{relvsn}.tar.gz

+## make upgrade-from

+Generates an Erlang release upgrade of the current git HEAD upon a specific git revision.
+For development environment only.
+It is a shortcut for the use case described in the prvious section.
+It is better to commit all changes before using this.
+Example:

+    make upgrade-from rev=my_branch